wallymathieu/auctions-api-csharp/src/Auctions.Infrastructure/README.md

 architecture.
 In that sense I do not think that the two architectures are mutually exclusive.

 In this case we have a small (but complicated) domain with features of the domain tied to the domain entities, we could see this entire app as a slice since it is intended to only model a single bounded context.
+We could have used transaction scripts and moved the code that now resides in the domain entities into what is now glue services.